hkisser/SQL-Projects/README.md

 To investigate the top 3 salaries in a company by department

 ## Tech Stack
--SQL
+- SQL
--Critical Thinking
+- Critical Thinking

-## Functionality
-This was performed on Leet Code
+*This was performed on Leet Code*